 Even if you are just starting out, you can still create a “set and forget” social media alert system, so that if any conversations, comments or reviews about you do come up online, you can act proactively and respond in a timely manner.

 Do you have an online reputation management strategy in place?

 We’ve written an article about a simple yet effective WordPress plugin that lets you legally and ethically manage your customer feedback.
 More information: Power Online Reviews – Customer Feedback Management Plugin For WordPress Users

 Online Trend Monitoring

-This is the end of Section One
+This is the end of Part 1